SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0443 GMT

 -------------------------------------

-The benchmark five-year rate up 2 bps at 7.99 percent, while the one-year rate is steady at 8.37 percent.
+The benchmark five-year swap rate down 3 bps at 8.01 percent and the one-year rate falls 2 bps to 8.43 percent.

 CALL MONEY